ThePenguinsGit/ihatemy.live/content/docs/getting-started/useful-commands.md

 ::card
 ## `/docs`
-You want to get the Link to the Docs?
+You want to get the link to our documentation?
 Or point a user in the right direction?
 Just type `/docs` and you can even select the page you are interested in!
 Manually searching for links is a thing of the past!
 ::